gazebosim/gz-sim/examples/standalone/custom_server/README.md

     ./custom_server

 The server will run `shapes.sdf` for 100 iterations and exit.
+No GUI will show up.